 The Science

-Authored and co-authored publications from Connie Lillas, co-author of the NeuroRelational Framework textbook.
+Publications from Connie Lillas, co-author of the NeuroRelational Framework textbook

 Lillas, C. M., Langer, L., & Drinane, M. (2005).
 Forced Separations and Forced Reunions.
 ZERO TO THREE, July.